Which Countries Don’t Have Inheritance Tax? Your Guide

 Family Home£350,000Already above the NRB on its own.
 If you’re single with no direct descendants, the RNRB doesn’t apply — so everything above £325,000 is taxed at 40%

 Savings and Investments£100,000Fully included in the estate.
-ISAs lose their tax-free wrapper on death
+ISAs lose their outside the scope of IHT wrapper on death

 Pensions£150,000From April 2027, inherited pensions become liable for IHT — a major change that will catch many families off guard